-One of the most distinguishing features of a cat must be its whiskers, but what are whiskers?
+One of the most distinguishing features of a cat must be its whiskers, but what exactly are whiskers?
 What purpose do they serve, and what happens if you were to clip a cat’s whiskers?
-Although cats are covered in hair their whiskers really stand out.
+Although cats are covered in hair, their whiskers really stand out.
 They are found above the cat’s eyes, above their lips, on their chin, and even on their front limbs.
-All whiskers are symmetrical and serve many important functions – so can you cut a cat’s whiskers?
+All whiskers are symmetrical and serve many important functions.
+So, can you cut a cat’s whiskers?

 Whiskers, also known as vibrissae, are specialized guard hairs.
 They are made from keratin, a fibrous protein that is also found in the cat’s claws.
 It is the same structure that makes up horn, hoofs, wool, feathers, and the outermost layers of the skin.
 Most mammals have whiskers (including humans, once upon a time!), but they can also be found on some species of birds and even fish.

 By detecting air movement, your cat’s whiskers can tell them about objects nearby, as well as how fast they are moving.
-Your cat can use this information to determine where objects are in relation to their head and legs, which is particularly useful when they need to judge spaces or when jumping distances.
+Your cat can use this information to determine where objects are in relation to their head and legs, which is particularly useful when they need to judge the size of small spaces or when jumping long distances.

 A cat’s whiskers can be used as part of their complex system of communication.
 Whiskers are attached to nerve endings and muscles which allows the cat to move their whiskers independently.
 They can therefore be fanned out and pointed forward when the cat is alert and actively seeking prey.
 A nervous or frightened cat will lie their whiskers flat against the side of their face.

-Cats are nearsighted, meaning their vision is good enough to see objects at a distance but they have trouble focusing on objects at close range.
-You’ll probably have noticed this when watching your cat look for the treat they can’t find, even though it’s right under their nose.
+Cats are farsighted, meaning their vision is good enough to see objects at a distance but they have trouble focusing on objects at close range.
+You’ll probably have noticed this when watching your cat look for the treat they can’t find even though it’s right under their nose.
 The whiskers on your cat’s chin help to pinpoint objects underneath and around their face.

 When a cat hunts, the whiskers are pushed forward, almost wrapping themselves around the prey to help determine when and where to bite.
 This again compensates for how poorly a cat sees objects nearby.